CODA29/damera/README.md

 Once registered, the app will redirect the user to the blog page.

-The blog page has a button named "contribute."
+The blog page has a button named "Start Writing."
 Click this button to log in with your credentials and start writing.

 Writers are expected to provide these three pieces of information: